 The Festival site address is Dairy Meadows, Brecon Road, Hay on Wye, HR3 5PJ.

-Our special festival bus service linking Hay-on-Wye and the festival site with trains and coaches at Hereford's train and bus stations and Worcester Crowngate Bus Station runs for the duration of the Festival.
+Our special festival bus service linking Hay-on-Wye with trains and coaches at Hereford's train and bus stations and Worcester Crowngate Bus Station runs for the duration of the Festival.

 You can buy your bus ticket from the bus driver when boarding – just ask for a 'Hay Festival bus ticket'.
+Contactless payment is available on board.
 If you're travelling to Hereford by train and buy your ticket from a staffed station, you may be able to purchase the train and bus ticket at the same time.

 Festival Bus Link buses are fully DDA compliant, with 'low floor' and space for one wheelchair.